vinhthanh0906/floodmap_segmentation/README.md

-# floodmap_segmentation
-Flood-mapping Segmentation using DeepLabV3+ &amp; Tensorflow

-# 🌊 Flood Area Segmentation using DeepLabV3
+# Flood Area Segmentation using DeepLabV3

 This project performs **semantic segmentation for flood detection** using the **DeepLabV3 architecture** implemented in **TensorFlow 2.10**.
 It includes dataset preparation, model training, evaluation, and visualization of predicted masks.